Name

 Clichy was born in the city of Toulouse and began his football career playing for a host of amateur clubs in the Haute-Garonne département such as JS Cugnaux, AS Muret, and Tournefeuille.
 In 2001, he moved to the Provence-Alpes-Côte d'Azur region to play for professional club Cannes.
 Clichy made his professional debut for the club in the 2002–03 season while the club was playing in the Championnat National, the third level of French football.
 After three seasons with Cannes, in 2003, he was convinced by manager and countryman Arsène Wenger to join Arsenal in England.

 Clichy is a former French youth international and has represented his nation at every level for which he was eligible.
 Prior to playing for the senior team, he played on the under-17 team that finished runners-up to Switzerland at the 2002 UEFA European Under-17 Football Championship.
-Clichy made his senior international debut in September 2008 in a 2010 World Cup qualification match against Serbia.
+Clichy made his senior international debut in September 2008 in a 2010 FIFA World Cup qualification match against Serbia.
 He made his first major international tournament appearance for France at the 2010 FIFA World Cup.
 Clichy made one appearance in the competition against South Africa in the final group stage match.
+He additionally featured in the UEFA Euro 2012 squad, before making his last international appearance in 2013.

 wiki icon creative commons icon